 Reflection

-The 4-module heuristic evaluation discovered issues with individual elements and showed how they impact the overall user experience for the GOP3.
-As it is a social game, the heuristic set was chosen to focus on the usability, playability, accessibility, and sociability categories.
-The results showed that the heuristics generated overall good scores for usability, playability, and sociability, but improvement is needed for accessibility.
-Enhancing the interface to be adjustable would be ideal for better gaming experience as the user interface and experience are two major factors that contribute to a game’s success.
+The 4-module heuristic evaluation identified issues with individual elements and their impact on the overall user experience of GOP3.
+Given its nature as a social game, the heuristic set focused on usability, playability, accessibility, and sociability.
+The results indicated strong scores for usability, playability, and sociability, but highlighted the need for improvements in accessibility.
+Enhancing the interface to be adjustable would significantly enhance the gaming experience, as user interface and experience are crucial factors in a game’s success.

 References